Weltool W4 PRO

 LEP, Lens, Bezel, Beam, and Reflector

 The W4PRO is an LEP flashlight, not an LED flashlight, so the light source is based on a laser rather than an LED emitter.
-These types of lights have a higher beam intensity compare to LED flashlights.
+These types of lights have a higher beam intensity compared to LED flashlights.

-The bezel is made of stainless steel which increases impact resistance, and according to the manual, the W4 PRO uses a tempered glass lens for extra protection.
+The bezel is made of stainless steel, which increases impact resistance, and according to the manual, the W4 PRO uses a tempered glass lens for extra protection.

 The laser warning, that was present on the older W4, is absent on the W4 PRO, and originally said: Warning, Class 3B Laser Product. btw Laser flashlights are never meant to be used by children because the beam is so intense, that it could hurt people’s eyes.